rach-m/world-cup-tracker/README.md

 ![Screenshot](screenshot.png)

+The existing react app is fetching data from this open world cup score JSON api - http://worldcup.sfg.io/

 You should do the following -

 - make a "GoalTimeLine" component that takes the relevant props and displays a soccer ball emoji - ⚽️ - in a position that indicates the time it was scored in the game